dlad/homebrew-dlad/README.md

 homebrew-dlad
 =============

-My personal collection of brew formulas
+My collection of brew formulas that do not meet the criteria for inclusion in the main repo.